 The CO2 laser is a fractional carbon dioxide laser that delivers energy to the skin in tiny, evenly spaced micro-columns.

-The device operates by vaporising microscopic portions of tissue at precise depths while leaving surrounding skin intact, allowing faster healing and natural skin renewal.
+The device operates by vaporising microscopic portions of tissue at precise depths while leaving surrounding skin intact, which supports the skin’s natural renewal process during recovery.

 The treatment can be adjusted for different intensities depending on the patient’s goals, medical history, and skin type.